Skip to main content

 Signals Bot Advanced Settings - Take-Profit Strategy

-How to set your own strategy to override the signals channel settings
+How to set your own Take Profit strategy to override the signals channel settings

-Leaving a value with the 'Channel' toggle enabled will adopt the signal's configuration configured by the signal channel.
-The Take-Profits target configuration for each trade will be determined dynamically based on the signal and channel settings.
+Leaving a value with the 'Channel' toggle enabled will adopt the signal's configuration and the channel settings.

-Configure your Take-Profits strategy by choosing the 'Personal' option - you can set the signal's take-profit orders ratio, prices, the number of orders and active orders, trailing take-profit preferences, and enable the Moving Take-Profits feature.
+By choosing the 'Personal' option you can set your own take-profit orders ratios, prices, the max number of orders, trailing take-profit preferences, enable the Moving Take-Profits feature, and set Take Profit Grace.

 Take-Profits Ratios